Sandrorioss/incakola/README.md

 -Repository Structure
 /src: Here is the source code of the project in Java.
-/docs: Important documentation, such as analysis, design, and user guides.
 README.md: This file you are reading, which explains the project and how to use it.

 -Instructions for use